A glance at reaction of sports to Russian invasion

 ARCHERY

-Russia and Belarus flags and anthems banned at all World Archery international events.
+Russia and Belarus flags and anthems banned at World Archery international events.

 ATHLETICS